liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/05-ldap/01-ldap-servers-intro.markdown

 Finally, make sure to set Liferay and LDAP authentication to something other than email address.

-If you want to import LDAP groups as @product@ user groups, make sure define a mapping for the @product@ group field so that membership information is
+If you want to import LDAP groups as @sharepoint@ user groups, make sure define a mapping for the @sharepoint@ group field so that membership information is
 preserved:

   -   *Group* (e.g., *member*)